Baree School of Arts: Description

 The Baree School of Arts is located at Creek Street Baree, on a large parcel of land that falls gently from the street frontage to a creek which skirts the southern and eastern boundaries of the site.
 The building is set into the north west corner of the site and addresses Creek Street.
 A well maintained garden is located at the front of the building while the remainder of the site is an open grassed area with a few mature plantings lining the edge of the creek.

-The school building is elevated above ground level on timber stumps and is constructed of timber with a corrugated iron gable roof to the main hall and simple skillion roofs over the front and side verandah structures.
+The school building is elevated above ground level on timber stumps and is constructed of timber with a corrugated iron gable roof to the main hall and simple skillion roofs over the front and side veranda structures.
 Externally the street frontage of the building is clad with timber tongue-and-groove boards below the verandah roof and weatherboards above it, while the remaining three elevations are clad with corrugated iron.

 The main entry to the building is from Creek Street by a recently constructed ramp structure that abuts the verandah.
 A centrally located set of French doors form the main entry to the school however there are also two single leaf doors located either side of the main doors providing a secondary entry to the hall and separate entry to the enclosed verandah and area that was once the library.
 A secondary access to the hall is provided via a timber stair which adjoins the southern enclosed verandah.

 A number of brass memorial plaques are located at the entry to the building.
 These plaques memorialise local residents associated with the School of Arts as well as the official opening of the building and the parties involved with the construction of the new entry ramp.

 The building is rectilinear in plan and includes a large hall and associated stage area as well as toilet facilities, a kitchen and meeting area all located on the enclosed verandah.
 The ceiling follows the line of the rafters in the hall and on the verandah and is not lined.
 Similarly, walls are generally not lined however a combination of timber weatherboards, tongue and groove boarding and corrugated iron have been used on some sections of wall.
 At least one original six pane double hung window survives in the building, the remainder having been replaced with metal framed glass louvres.

 The undercroft of the building is predominantly natural ground but does include a small section of concrete pavement located directly under the stage area.
 A number of concrete plinths and associated holding down bolts indicate an element of some size was once secured to the floor.